 Many department faculty are leading experts in their fields; they serve on panels and study sections at agencies such as NIH and NSF, on journal editorial boards, and as officers in professional societies.
 The department is also home to the editorial offices of four book series and two journals.
 Faculty members are supported by many grants from NSF, NIH, and other agencies.
 The department’s annual research budget exceeds one million dollars.

-Six faculty members (Dr. Zhipeng Cai, Dr. Xiaojun Cao, Dr. Xiaolin Hu, Dr. Yingshu Li, Dr. WenZhan Song, and Dr. Raheem Beyah, now at Georgia Tech) have won awards from the National Science Foundation’s Faculty Early Career Development (CAREER) Program.
+Four current faculty members (Dr. Zhipeng Cai, Dr. Xiaojun Cao, Dr. Xiaolin Hu, and Dr. Yingshu Li) and two former faculty members (Dr. Raheem Beyah, now at Georgia Tech, and Dr. WenZhan Song, now at the University of Georgia) have won awards from the National Science Foundation’s Faculty Early Career Development (CAREER) Program.
 The CAREER grant, which emphasizes high-quality research and novel education initiatives, is the most competitive and prestigious award from NSF to young faculty members in science and engineering fields.